tech · 25 Feb 2022

 What is SQLite?

 The Realm database is an open-source, easy-to-use alternative to Core Data and SQLite.
 It’s a non-relational, NoSQL database that allows you to set up relationships between different objects.
-Realm is far younger than SQLite; nonetheless, it’s widely popular among developers around the globe.
+Realm is far younger than SQLite; nonetheless, it’s widely popular among mobile developers around the globe.
 This tool is described as a database management system that can easily replace SQLite.
 First called TightDB, its development began in 2010.
 In 2014, the developers renamed the tool to Realm and launched its beta version.
 The database, developed from scratch, operates on a custom storage engine.
 Realm is widely used for mobile app development, especially among junior Android developers.
 This database flawlessly works with Java, Kotlin, Swift, Objective-C, Xamarin, and React Native.
-The tool is currently gaining popularity among mobile engineers.

 The main advantage of Realm, in contrast to SQLite, is enhanced speed and effectiveness.
 It’s user-friendly and cross-platform.
 However, a new library for SQLite, Room, was introduced in 2017 and became a turning point in the competition between Realm and SQLite.